ceddlyburge/dijkstra-ish/readme.md

 There are plenty of cases of good encapsulation in the original submission, and only a small number of cases of debatable encapsulation.

 I have looked at the code to look for opportunities to meaningfully increase encapsulation, and have done the following:
-- Added RouteCandidate.starting_point, which is used twice RouteCandidate.
+- Added RouteCandidate.starting_point
-- Added RouteCandidate.ending_point, which is used once in  RoutePermutations.
+- Added RouteCandidate.ending_point

 #### Specific Cases